-How to Support Detox Processes the Healthy Way
+How Can You Support Detox the Healthy Way?

 In fact, most of the “detox” products you find on the market are the equivalent of a crash diet that’s designed to deliver rapid weight loss results.
 To achieve the effects, the products often rely on laxatives, Dr. Rawls says.
-And so instead of actually addressing meaningful and important aspects of the three detox phases, the laxatives instead help flush a buildup of “bad” bacteria that can occur from eating a high-carb, processed food diet and irregularity — but the relief is only temporary.
+And so, instead of actually addressing meaningful and lasting aspects of the three detox phases, the laxatives flush a buildup of “bad” bacteria that can occur from eating a high-carb, processed food diet and irregularity — but the relief is only temporary.

-Sure, flushing your bowels can make you feel better temporarily if you’ve not been regularly eliminating the junk, but the effects are fleeting.
-What’s more, there’s little evidence that detox diets or the fad products are effective, according to a review in the Journal of Human Nutrition and Dietetics.
+Although flushing your bowels can make you feel better briefly if you’ve not been regularly eliminating the junk, the effects are fleeting.
+What’s more, there’s little evidence that detox diets or fad products are effective, according to a review in the Journal of Human Nutrition and Dietetics.

 “The biggest thing you can do is not overload your system with toxins in the first place,” Dr. Rawls says.
-It’s unrealistic to think you can avoid all toxins, but there are certainly ways to greatly reduce your exposure.
+It’s unrealistic to think you can avoid all toxins, but there are certainly ways to reduce your exposure greatly.

 Because toxins can get into your body in only one of three ways — breathing them in, ingesting them, or absorbing them through your skin — you have a lot of control, he says.
 Some simple ways:

-• Switch to natural cleaning products.
+- Switch to natural cleaning products.
 You’ve got many options to clean “green.”
-Instead of standard, chemical-laden household disinfectants and agents, for example, try simple DIY solutions that include ingredients like vinegar, castile soap, borax, and baking soda mixed with warm water.
+Instead of the standard, chemical-laden household disinfectants and agents, for example, try simple DIY solutions that include ingredients like vinegar, castile soap, borax, and baking soda mixed with warm water.

-• Drink filtered water.
-Your kitchen tap could be delivering heavy metals and other pollutants along with H2O.
-It’s worth investing in a high-quality filter.
+- Drink filtered water.
+Your kitchen tap could be delivering heavy metals and other pollutants along with H2O, so it might be worth getting your water tested or potentially investing in a high-quality filter.

-2. Use the Right Detox Herbs and Foods to Support Your Liver
+2. Use the Right Herbs and Foods to Support Your Liver and Detoxification.

 “During each phase of detoxification, a lot of oxidative stress is produced, and a lot of free radicals are generated that can damage the liver,” Dr. Rawls says.
 But there are a number of natural remedies and foods that help protect liver cells:

-• Milk Thistle.
-Sometimes referred to as silymarin (which is one of its main components), milk thistle is known for his liver-protective properties and ability to help support glutathione levels.
+Milk Thistle.
+Sometimes referred to as silymarin (one of its main phytochemical components), milk thistle is known for its liver-protective properties and ability to help support glutathione levels.
 In one study examining its effects in liver cells, silymarin was shown to suppress cellular inflammation.
 It also helps stimulate bile flow, Dr. Rawls says.

-• Cruciferous veggies.
-All fruits and vegetables provide antioxidants, but cruciferous vegetables — broccoli, cabbage, Brussels sprouts and the like — are especially beneficial for the liver.
+All fruits and vegetables provide antioxidants, but cruciferous vegetables — broccoli, cabbage, Brussels sprouts, and the like — are especially beneficial for the liver.
 For starters, they contain glucosinolates, including sulforaphane, which help spur the liver to produce detoxifying enzymes.
 For example, mice who ate Brussels sprouts for two weeks showed an increase in phase 1 and phase 2 detoxification enzymes, according to a study in the Journal of Food Science.

 That’s good news for detoxification for a few reasons: A healthy microbiome contributes to a strong gut barrier, which keeps toxic proteins out of your system.
 Plus, research now suggests gut bacteria may directly help metabolize pollutants and reduce your toxic load.

-Aim to get most of your fiber from vegetables, which are also high in protective antioxidants and other phytonutrients.
-When you do choose grains, opt for whole grains like brown rice and oatmeal rather than processed wheat products such as bread and pasta.
+To amp up your fiber intake, aim to get most of your fiber from vegetables, which are also high in protective antioxidants and other phytonutrients.
+If you choose grains, opt for whole grains like brown rice and oatmeal rather than processed wheat products such as bread and pasta.